and-kal/second-brain/content/tech/Haskell.md

 safeDiv x y = Right $ x `div` y
 ```

+### Fixity declarations

+In order to create your own infix operators, you will use so-called ›fixity declarations‹ like `infix`, `infixl` or `infixr` (cf. [here](https://wiki.haskell.org/Keywords#infix.2C_infixl.2C_infixr)). »A fixity states how tightly the operator binds and whether it's left-associative or right-associative« (Lipovaca, 2011).

 ## Data types and typeclasses

 Types can be determined by invoking `:t` followed by the expression in question.
 This will return the expression followed by `::` (which reads as ›has type of‹ and is also known as ›Paamayim Nekudotayim‹) followed by the type.